salilab/saliweb/doc/installation.rst

   variables appropriately, setting `DRMAA_LIBRARY_PATH` to the location of your :file:`libdrmaa.so` file, setting `_runner_name` to a unique value, and setting `_qstat` to the full path to your :file:`qstat` binary.

-* `MODELLER <http://salilab.org/modeller/>`_.
-The framework needs your academic MODELLER license key (in order for the `check_modeller_key() function <http://salilab.org/saliweb/modules/frontend.html#saliweb::frontend.check_modeller_key>`_ to work).
+* `MODELLER <https://salilab.org/modeller/>`_.
+The framework needs your academic MODELLER license key (in order for the :func:`saliweb.frontend.check_modeller_key` function to work).
   Provide this with the scons `modeller_key` variable when running `scons install`.

 * Web server.
-The frontend consists of Perl CGI scripts which need to be hosted by a web server.
-Apache is used in the Sali lab, but other web servers would probably work too (the only assumption made in the code is that files uploaded to the web server end up owned by the `apache` user, but this would be easy to change).
+The frontend consists of Python Flask scripts which need to be hosted by a web server.
+Apache with `mod_wsgi <https://modwsgi.readthedocs.io/en/develop/>`_ is used in the Sali lab, but other web servers would probably work too (the only assumption made in the code is that files uploaded to the web server end up owned by the `apache` user, but this would be easy to change).
 The web server does not have to run on the same machine as the framework, but it does need access to the same filesystems (see below).

 * MySQL database.
 Both the frontend and backend need access to a MySQL database in which the jobs are stored.
-This requires the Perl DBI and DBD-MySQL packages, plus the Python MySQLdb package.
+This requires the Python MySQLdb package.
 The framework itself needs no special access to the database, but each web service that uses the framework needs its own database.
 (The MySQL server can reside on a different machine to the framework if desired.)

 * Unix user.
 Each web service that uses the framework runs under its own user ID, and the jobs are run on the SGE cluster using the same ID.
 Thus, generally admin access to the cluster is required to add these users.